-What's My Bra Size?
-I Finally Had A Proper Bra Fitting — Here’s What I Learned
+Getting A Proper Bra Fitting Changed My Life — Here's What I Learned

 When I confirmed my first-ever bra fitting appointment a few weeks ago, I was anxious at best — terrified at worst.
 I was embarrassed about the fact that, at 27 years old, I knew so little about what to look for in a garment I'd been wearing for well over a decade.
 I was embarrassed not to know my correct bra size and by the fact that I'd recently completely given up traditional bras all together in favor of sports bra-like bralettes that eschewed the whole band and cup size issue.
 I didn't know what to expect, and I was worried I wouldn't have all of the answers to whatever questions I would presumably be asked about my own body.